chefaiqbal/master/README.md

         \/     \/     \/           \/       |__|    \/     \/

 #Email AutoDraft
-#Import the necessary packages for interacting with Outlook and Chrome.
+#Import the necessary packages for interacting with Outlook and Chrome. -- In Preogress
 #Set up the connection to Outlook and retrieve the unread folder.
 #Sort the emails in the folder by oldest to newest.
 #Open the oldest email using the Outlook API.